godey4me/morseoscillator/README.md

 When the particle escapes the potential the time it took for this to happen is recorded, and the results are outputted in an npz (numpy zipped) file.

-This repository has four files
+This repository has three files

 morse.py: This solves the evolution of each individual "chunk" of parameter space